Topological Entropy for Shifts of Finite Type Over $\mathbb{Z}$ and Trees

 \subsection{Reducible Tree-Shifts of Finite Type}

 Suppose $A$ is reducible with irreducible components $A_1, \ldots, A_r$.
 It is well-known that $h(\mathsf{X}_A) = \sup h(\mathsf{X}_{A_i})$ (see \cite{LM-1995} for more details).
-In addition, the collection of topological entropy of SFTs over $\mathcal{A}$ is dense in $[0, \log |\mathcal{A}|]$, we refer to \cite{Des-IM2006} for more general results.
-This section reveals that both the properties fail due to the topological structure of trees.
+Besides, the collection of topological entropy of SFTs over $\mathcal{A}$ is dense in $[0, \log |\mathcal{A}|]$, we refer to \cite{Des-IM2006} for more general results.
+This section reveals that both the properties fail for trees due to the topological structure of trees.

 A binary matrix $A$ is called \emph{essential} if $A$ has no zero rows and zero columns.
 Every nonzero matrix $A \in \{0, 1\}^{k \times k}$ can be reduced to its associated essential matrix $A^e \in \{0, 1\}^{l \times l}$, $1 \le l \le k$, by repeating the following process whenever it is needed: if the $i$th row or column of $A$ is zero, then delete the $i$th row and $i$th column of $A$.
 It is easily seen that $h(\mathcal{T}_A)=h(\mathcal{T}_{A^e})$.
-Hence, in studying $h(\mathcal{T}_A)$ we always assume that $A$ is essential.
+Hence, in studying $h(\mathcal{T}_A)$, we always assume that $A$ is essential.

 The following proposition shows that for any $A \in \{0, 1\}^{k \times k}$, $h(\mathcal{T}_A)$ is either $0$ or not less than $\frac{\log 2}{2}$.
 It follows immediately that the set of topological entropy of hom tree-SFTs is not dense in $[0, \log |\mathcal{A}|]$.